thescalaguy/blog/source/_posts/scalaz-tupleops.md

 res2: Int = 3
 {% endcodeblock %}

 `fold` in `Tuple2Ops` takes a function which accepts 2 arguments i.e. equal to the arity of the tuple.
-Here, we're folding the tuple and adding together it's two `Int` elements but you can do whatever you want.
+Here, we're folding the tuple and adding together its two `Int` elements but you can do whatever you want.

 ## Converting to IndexedSeq